elastic/harp/docs/cmd/harp_lint.md

 ### Examples

 ```
-  # Validate a Bundle JSON dump from STDIN
+  # Validate a JSON dump with schema detection from STDIN
   harp lint

   # Validate a BundleTemplate from a file